 You start out thinking your repository is synchronized, but then

-git fetch reveals that origin's version of master has progressed since you last checked it.
+git fetch reveals that origin's version of main has progressed since you last checked it.
 Then

-git merge immediately integrates the remote master into the local one.
+git merge immediately integrates the remote main into the local one.

 Git pull and syncing